-The Fedhealth Medical Scheme is one of the oldest medical aids in South Africa; it was established as Reef Medical Scheme in 1936.
-It has almost 80 000 members and an annual turnover of over R2 billion, which makes it one of the biggest open medical schemes in the country.
+The Fedhealth medical scheme is one of the oldest in South Africa.
+Established as Reef medical scheme in 1936, it has 80 000 members and an annual turnover of over R2 billion.
+This makes it one of the biggest open medical schemes in the country.

-For the past six years this financially stable medical health service provider has maintained an AA- Global Credit Rating for its claim paying ability and it has a solvency rate of 37%, which is well above the required 25%.
+For the past six years, Fedhealth has maintained an AA Global credit rating for its claim paying ability.
+It has a solvency rate of 37%, which is well above the required 25%.

-The Fedhealth Medical Scheme offers a range of health care cover from hospital plans to comprehensive full schemes and they fall under the Ultima, Maxima and Blue Door health plans.
+The Fedhealth medical scheme has a range of healthcare cover from hospital plans to comprehensive schemes.
+These are Ultima, Maxima and Blue Door health plans.

-This product range generally caters for older members who require more assistance from their medical scheme.
-They will usually be in a better financial position and can afford to pay the higher rates.
-With the Ultimax the main member pays R5 933, the Ultima 300 has the main member paying R4 117 and the Ultima 200 rate for the main member is R1 895.
+Ultima caters for older members who need more assistance from their medical scheme.
+They are usually in a better financial position and can afford to pay the higher rates.
+With Ultima, the main member pays R5 933.
+Ultima 300 has the main member paying R4 117 and Ultima 200 is R1 895.

-The monthly contributions will generally dictate which medical plan you choose but equally important are the healthcare benefits that you’ll receive.
-With the Fedhealth Medical Scheme, most of the benefits can be enjoyed across their entire range of schemes and this includes unlimited hospital cover and medical cover for more than 56 chronic conditions.
+Your monthly fees dictate which medical plan you choose but equally important are the healthcare benefits that you get.
+With Fedhealth, most of the benefits spread across their entire range of schemes.
+This includes unlimited hospital cover and medical cover for more than 56 chronic conditions.

 Other benefits include: